JoshC-Working/Quantitative_Trading_LSTM/README.md

 <p>LSTM will be used widely in this project for predicting stock closing price although we desire to try other ways later<br>

 ### A Few Reasones to Use LSTM:
 LSTM is a improved variant of RNN, specialised in learning data in sequence, such as time series data.
-Its combination of forget gate, input gate and output gate could catch the long-term pattern effectively.
+Its combination of forget gate, input gate and output gate could catch the long-term pattern effectively.<br>
 Also, please note that time series data can be divided into 4 parts: <b>Trend, Cycle, Noise